 - It also suggests an interest in other cultures and a broad mind.

 Example: ‘I have learnt Spanish and French as part of my GCSEs but last year, after visiting the country, I also decided to learn Portuguese.
 I did this because I loved the culture and would also like to travel to South America one day and think an understanding of the language would help me.
 I have done this outside of school time, which has meant a considerable time commitment.
 It also means that I have had to teach myself to be more disciplined as no one is forcing me to practice.
 I am doing very well though and I hope to take my B1 DELF exam (an internationally recognised certificate) next year.’

 - Many schools and local organisations offer opportunities to get involved with theatre or dancing.

-- These are both highly time consuming hobbies which necessitate excellent organisation.
+- These are both highly time-consuming hobbies that necessitate excellent organisation.

 - They also require an ability to work well in a group and to get along with people.

 - Theatre and dance evidence creativity, the confidence to perform in front of a crowd and an interest in culture, all things that can make a candidate stand out for an employer.

 Example: ‘I have long loved performing and in the last few years have become more and more involved in my local amateur dramatics society, finally landing the main part in the last play, the Wizard of Oz.
 Being involved in theatre has given me great confidence but has also taught me to listen to direction.
 I have had to be very organised as preparing for a show can completely take over your life.
 I have not, however, let it affect my grades.
 The thing I love most about acting is working in a team and making new friends, it has taught me to get on well with all types of people, from all age groups.’